 The instructor encourages the student to schedule conferences.
 Any student who needs additional help should request extra conferences.
 In the conferences the instructor reviews the student's written work, explaining and clarifying points that are giving the student trouble, noting evidence of improvement, and making suggestions for further improvement.
 The instructor also helps the student to self-diagnose any areas of punctuation, diction, or sentence structure to which additional attention and study should be directed.
-The student may also seek further help from the English Learning Lab Technician (Jennifer Mayes) in Humanities 120, where both professional and peer tutors are available to assist, either on site or online.
+The student may also seek further help from campus tutors and the Writing Lab, where both professional and peer tutors are available to assist, either on site or online.

-Plagiarism, cheating, and other forms of academic dishonesty are prohibited.
-Students may not submit work from other classes unless permitted by the instructor.
+Plagiarism, cheating, A.I.-generated work (such as ChatGPT), and other forms of academic dishonesty are prohibited.
+Students may not submit work (including their own) from other classes unless permitted by the instructor.
 According to Webster's Ninth New Collegiate Dictionary, plagiarism is to "steal and pass off as one's own (the ideas or words of another); to present as one's own an idea or product derived from an existing source."
 Also, see The Little, Brown Essential Handbook pages 5-6 and 212-218.
-Any student who plagiarizes will receive a zero on the paper and may receive a grade of F in the course.
+Any student who plagiarizes, cheats, or engages in any form of academic misconduct will receive a zero on the paper and may receive a grade of F in the course.
 (See the Walters State Catalog/Student Handbook.)

 Excessive absences may substantially lower the course grade.

-A late paper receives a one-letter grade deduction for each day it is late unless the student has an excused absence and notifies the instructor in advance.
+A late paper receives a 10% deduction for each day it is late unless the student notifies the instructor in advance.
 This rate of deduction could result in a grade value of zero if a paper were to be several days late.
-The instructor can require written proof of a valid excuse.
-Even if the absence is justifiable or administratively approved, the student must complete the paper or make arrangements to do so within one week after returning to class.
+The student must complete the paper or make arrangements to do so within one week after returning to class.
 After one week, if the student has not made up the paper or made satisfactory arrangements to do so with the instructor, the student receives a 0 for that theme.